 Employee Confidentiality FAQs

-Whether you have just recently joined or have been working for your employer for a while, it is important that you understand a few important matters relating to your work place, your rights and obligations to information you receive, use and share.
+Whether you have just recently joined or have been working for your employer for a while, it is important that you understand a few important matters relating to your workplace, your rights and obligations to the information you receive, use and share.

-At your workplace, you tend to receive, use and share information on a day-to day basis.
-This information maybe generic, a gossip over lunch, or overheard in elevator cabin.
-However when information that is private, and confidential and shared without permission, it may affect the person disclosing the information, person receiving the same and the person or entity to whom such information relates.
+At your workplace, you tend to receive, use and share information on a day-to-day basis.
+This information may be generic, a gossip over lunch, or overheard in the elevator cabin.
+However, when information that is private, and confidential and shared without permission, it may affect the person disclosing the information, the person receiving the same and the person or entity to whom such information relates.
 Such private or confidential information may involve disclosure of financial, personal or general business information and records such as customer or client database.

 This FAQ has been written to serve as the guide for employers and employees to help them understand key issues surrounding confidentiality aspects they are bound by, legal terminologies, implications in the event of a breach, and the term for which such confidentiality applies.